Alison Tsai - Co-Chair

 Tinny is the head of business development for Greater China.
 In this role, she is responsible for the Greater China business development team, providing effective support to all sectors, practice groups and offices in Greater China and coordinating with the Singapore and Seoul offices.
 Tinny looks after the whole cross spectrum of business development activity, working closely with fee earners on client development, marketing, communications and events.
 Prior to Stephenson Harwood, Tinny worked for seven years in the professional services sector and for more than six years in the banking industry.
 Tinny is fluent in English, Cantonese and Mandarin.

-Tess Lumsdaine - Member, Social & Wellbeing
+Tess Lumsdaine - Member, Industry Experts and Social & Wellbeing

 Senior Consultant - Herbert Smith Freehills